 - Umbrella: Sporadic rain showers do pop up from time to time in the spring.
 It’s always a good idea to bring a small umbrella just in case.

-- Layer up: Layers are also a good idea, particularly in early spring when mornings and evenings are cool but afternoons are on the warmer side.
+- Similar to other times of year, layers are also a good idea, particularly in early spring when mornings and evenings are cool but afternoons are on the warmer side.

-- Thinner fabrics: Think in these terms when packing for Madrid in spring.
+- Think in terms of thinner fabrics when packing for Madrid in spring.
 Light, breathable tops or a flowy maxi dress are both great ideas.

 - A light jacket: The most challenging time to know how to dress in Madrid, is without a doubt, spring.
 Some days can be quite cool (especially in March and early April), so play it safe and bring along a light jacket for chilly mornings and evenings.